Implex-ltd/Implex-generator/README.md

 1. Scrape image using `make scrape`, dataset will be into `assets/scrapped`
 2. Use `script/remover.py` to remove invalid JPEG files such as 0 bytes images (avoid problems during training)

+## Troubleshooting
+If you encounter any issues while using this tool, try the following troubleshooting steps:

+1. Update golang, python, nodejs.
+2. Make sur to install everything.
+3. Use right proxies.
+4. Check config.

+If the problem persists, feel free to open an issue on the GitHub repository for support.

 ## Packages
 This library is using our custom packages that you can include into your project such as